Stage and Poles:

 - Finalists who break the terms of their contract will not be allowed to participate in future competitions with Midwest Pole Dancing.

-- Midwest Elite Division: All competitors must live within the geographical Midwestern US and have resided in the Midwest for at least 90 days prior to submission of online video for the preliminary round.
+- North American Elite Division: All competitors must live within the US, Canand or Mexico for at least 90 days prior to submission of online video for the preliminary round.
 Residents must have spent at least 75% of this time in residence unless traveling to teach workshops or perform.

 - International Global divisions including International Elite, Exotic Divisions and all open divisions – may reside anywhere in the world.
 Must have a valid travel visa to participate.

 Returning Competitors from past Great Midwest Pole Dance Competitions: